RedBoy910/Calculator/README.md

 # Calculator
-This is my attempt to make an online calculator
+This is my attempt at an online calculator!